RISBC-5 Rhode Island Electrical Code

 (8) Connections used only to supply listed communications equipment under the exclusive control of the serving electric utility, if suitable overcurrent protection and disconnecting means are provided.
 For installations of equipment by the serving electric utility, a disconnecting means is not required if the supply is installed as part of a meter socket, such that access can only be gained with the meter removed.

 b.
 Meter Disconnect.
-A disconnecting means shall be permitted to be located ahead of the service equipment provided the installation complies with 230.82(B)(1) through 230.82(B)(3).
-A separate service disconnecting means that complies with Part V of Article 230 shall be installed and shall be located as provided in 230.70(A)(1).
+A disconnecting means shall be permitted to be located ahead of the service equipment provided the installation complies with sections 230.82(B)(1) through 230.82(B)(3).
+A separate service disconnecting means that complies with Part V of Article 230 shall be installed and shall be located as provided in section 230.70(A)(1).

 (1) Rating.
 A meter disconnect shall be capable of interrupting the load served.
 It shall have a short-circuit current rating not less than the available short-circuit current.

 (2) Marking.
 A meter disconnect shall be legibly field marked on its exterior in a manner suitable for the environment substantially as follows:

 METER DISCONNECT NOT SERVICE EQUIPMENT

 Informational Note: This Rule does not specify whether the meter disconnect is on the line or load side of the meter because either side is acceptable and will be governed by the policies of the serving utility.

 (3) Grounding.
 A meter disconnect shall be grounded in accordance with Part VII and bonded in accordance with Part V of Article 250.
 The grounding connections shall be permitted to be in accordance with section 250.142(A)(1).